2 Ingredient Cookie Cups

 What makes these 2 ingredient cookie cups so easy?

 - They start with my favorite refrigerated cookie dough.
 I used the kind that comes in squares, but you can also use the kind that comes in a log.

 - If you want to be homemade instead of semi-homemade, try using this cookie recipe.

 - Ingredient #2 is CANDY.
 Any kind of candy you like!
 I’ve made these from scratch with Rolos and I’ve made them with Junior Mints (my favorite!!) but this time I also used Hershey’s Kisses (like a blossom cookie) and Reese’s Peanut Butter Cup Miniatures because EVERYONE loves those.

 - You can use ANY kind of cookies and candy you want.
 Just browse your grocery store and cook up a storm.

 See?
 It’s a recipe that’s not really a recipe.
-They’re a lifesaver when you’re jet lagged and trying to cook for a ton of people…not that I’d know anything about that.
+2 ingredient cookie cups are a lifesaver when you’re jet lagged and trying to cook for a ton of people.
+Not that I’d know anything about that.

 2 ingredient cookie cups